 Branding is by no means a new phenomenon.
 Branding as we think of it today started evolving in the industrial revolution and the era after World War I but it has existed for nearly 5,000 years, ever since people began trading.

-Over the last century print and advertising have pushed logos into the limelight, and becoming memorable to the consumer is increasingly challenging.
-Logo design best practices are constantly changing – let’s take a look at a few major brands and how their logos have evolved over time.
+Over the last century, print and advertising have pushed logos into the limelight, and becoming memorable to the consumer is increasingly challenging.
+Business logo design best practices are constantly changing – let’s take a look at a few major brands and how their logos have evolved over time.

 How to Design a Logo that Ensures Your Brand Gets Recognized

 For small and mid-sized businesses that may lack a substantial advertising budget, it takes some intention to create and maintain public recognition.
 It can also be easy to jeopardize this recognition with common custom logo design pitfalls.

 These three custom logo design tips and guidelines will help you avoid these issues and create a consistent, valuable logo and brand identity.

 1. Don’t: Change your Logo Department-to-Department